redmilk/redmilk/README.md

 - 👋 Greetings!
-I'm Daniel, an iOS engineer at Reface app.
+I'm Danny, an iOS engineer at Reface app.
 Unfortunately, I couldn't contribute much last year due to my primary job keeping me busy.
 - 👀 My areas of interest lie in the realm of the reactive approach, Swift, Combine, UIKit, mobile architectures.
 Pprimarily focused on native iOS development.
 - 💞️ I'm eager to collaborate on projects related to these technologies ⬆️.
 - 🌱 Currently, I'm dedicating my time to learning depth of Combine and SwiftUI for future production purposes.